SteveBarnett/Remixing/_thinking/my-applied-philosophy.md

 title: My (applied) philosophy
 longerform: true
 added: 2024-07-07
-updated: 2024-07-17
+updated: 2024-07-18
 ---

 The next generation of [an earlier take](/thinking/my-philosophy-another-spiral/).
 This updates contains some tweaks from [studying Zen for a little bit](/thinking/zen/notes-from-six-months-of-studying-and-practicing-zen/).
 It seems to be shaping into a mix of metaphysics (what is real?) and epistemology (what is true?).

+Note: even after many revisions, this still feels a bit muddy.

 ---

 For me, a nondual practice seems to hit the spot.
 In particular: the unity of everything, including the illusion of free will; our true nature, including the illusion of self.

-## Summary of the grips
+## Summary of the practice

+When meditating, I try to [just sit](http://localhost:4000/thinking/zen/the-just-in-just-sitting/), like Zen [Shikantaza](http://localhost:4000/thinking/zen/shikantaza/).
+There's a relaxed, open, but watchful quality to it.
+A bit like alertness, but not tense.

+When out and about, I have a few little practices.

-- Try, and fail, to find the edges.
+- To notice the nonduality of Reality, I look for the edges.
-- Watch as things arise and pass away.
-- Watch as things happen on their own.
-- The three uhds: shoulds, coulds, good(s).
+- To notice impermanence, I watch things change.
+- When I feel stressed, I remind myself of [the three uhds](http://localhost:4000/thinking/the-three-uhds/).
+- To notice my true nature, I look for myself at zero distance.
+- I remind myself that the path is goal.

-## Summary of sorts
+## Summary of the theory

 Reality is one, complex, flow.
 Its causes and conditions create everything, including our bodies, actions, thoughts.